will-hart/demarcate.js/README.md

     <script src="bower_components/demarcate/bin/demarcate.js"></script>

-You can also build from source by downloading the repository and then:
+You can also build from source by downloading the repository and running it through node's browserify.
+Install browserify withL

+    npm install -g browserify

+Then build demarcate with

     cd /unzipped/demarcate/repo/path/
     browserify src/main.js > bin/demarcate.js